weelliem/SnapOverflow-master/README.md

 This basically allows the use of recycle and card views within your application.

 ## Bugs
-* 12/08/2020 - due to adroid studio upgrade their android versions the swipe navagation is alot more sensitive therefore make sure to use the edge of the screen while slow swiping
+* 12/08/2020 - due to adroid studio upgrading their android versions the swipe navagation is alot more sensitive therefore make sure to use the edge of the screen while slow swiping

 ## Credits
-Thanks to Ryan Heist the subject co-ordinator for insignt in the development process
+Thanks to Ryan Heist the UTS subject co-ordinator for insignt in the development process

 © William Hong 2020